MNLepage08/YCNG-235/README.md

    * **Content-Based Filtering:** Preprocessing data, feature extraction with TF-IDF, estimate the simialirt with the nearest neighbors.
    * **Collaborative Filtering:** Tested with 2 libraires: Implicit & LightFM.
 Created users - items matrix factorization.
 Used BM25 to reduce weight given popular item.
 Evaluation: train 80% & test 20%.
 Used BPR, ALS and WRAP algoritms.
 Train inference model on all data.
    * **Hybrid:** Like collaborative filtering with LightFM library, but implement a user or / and item features in the fitting process.
 Pre-processing: creation of an ages classification for the user features (children, teenager, adult, senior).
-Evaluation train / test: precision@5 - 1.19 / 0.73, AUC - 83.34 / 75.10
+Evaluation(%) train / test: precision@5 - 1.19 / 0.73, AUC - 83.34 / 75.10

 ## :mortar_board: Courses